 Most air conditioners make low-level noise when they are being used.
 If you notice any unusual sounds like buzzing, rattling, and grinding, be sure to contact a technician straight away.

-Ways you can maintain your air conditioning system
+Ways you can maintain your air con system

-Without checking up on your air conditioning unit, you could potentially be losing money and reducing the quality of your air.
-But don’t fret, HunterCON is here to help and give you peace of mind with these maintenance tips.
+Without checking up on your air con unit, you could potentially be losing money and reducing the quality of your air.
+But don’t fret, HunterCON is here to help and give you peace of mind with these maintenance tips so you can fully understand why is air conditioning maintenance important.

 Disclaimer: This advice is for split-system air conditioners as this is the most common type of unit, however, this information should apply to most other systems: